sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>opensc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Smart card library and applications
+Short desc    : Smart card library and applications
 URL          : https://github.com/OpenSC/OpenSC/wiki
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : OpenSC provides a set of libraries and utilities to work with smart cards.
+Descript     : OpenSC provides a set of libraries and utilities to work with smart cards.
 Its
              : main focus is on cards that support cryptographic operations, and facilitate
              : their use in security applications such as authentication, mail encryption and
              : digital signatures.
 OpenSC implements the PKCS#11 API so applications